 I did not think it would be today, but It was inevitable that we would add another Newfoundland to our family.
 We have had several Newfies and have loved them all.
-We have always thought they were a wonderful breed of dog, and now that we have children the Newfoundland’s patient, protective, and incredibly gentle nature with our toddlers make us love them even more.
+Our family have always thought they were a wonderful breed of dog, and now that we have children the Newfoundland’s patient, protective, and incredibly gentle nature with our toddlers make us love them even more.

 We found our newest addition in Holmesville, Ohio.
 Brett and the kids visited “just to look” and of course fell in love.
 This sealed the deal that Yes, we are getting a puppy, but now how to choose which one.
 Brett has used her “Puppy Test” on all of our dogs and for several friends and clients dogs and it has yet to fail.
 I’m sure this new pup will not be the exception.
 Training can do a lot to help encourage your pup to be the dog you want them to be, but picking the right puppy goes a long ways towards setting you up for success.